qmk/qmk_firmware/keyboards/percent/booster/keymaps/default/readme.md

-# The default keymap for booster
+# The default keymap for Booster